Jamal A. Qaiser

-Jamal Ahmad Qaiser (born 27 July 1972, in Rawalpindi) is a Pakistani-German international award-winning author, businessman and political advisor.
+Jamal Ahmad Qaiser (born 27 July 1972, in Rawalpindi) is a Pakistani-German author, businessman and political advisor.
+Qaiser is a peace and human rights debator who represents the diplomatic council e.V at the UN's human rights councils in Geneva.

 Early life and career

-Qaiser was born in Rawalpindi where he also spent the early years of his life.
+Qaiser was born in Rawalpindi where he spent the early years of his life.
 Qaiser and his family immigrated to Germany when he was just eight years old.

 His father sold fashion jewelry at markets in Germany and later started making digital quartz watches at the Lang & Heyne factory in Offenbach.
 Qaiser would often help his father after school.
 However, after a few years his father closed down the factory and joined the US military as a civilian.

 At the age of 14, Qaiser started working as a trader in the flea markets in Frankfurt.
 In 1993, he started his own textile business "Qaiser Mode GmbH" that remained active until 2006, when he decided to shutdown the company.
 He eventually founded a real estate private equity firm.

 Qaiser obtained his Advance Management Diploma (Post-Graduation) from the Globe Business College in Munich.
 From 2014 to 2016, he attended the Harvard Business School.
 He graduated from Harvard Business School with their OPM programme executive education.
 At University of Oxford he enrolled at the Said Business School in 2014, and graduated in 2015 with a certification in their Transition to Leadership programme.

-He started advising Political Parties, NGO,s and Governmental institutions.
+He started advising Political Parties, NGOs, and Governmental institutions.
 He advised The German ministry of commerce, Islamic Republic of Pakistan, and various think tanks such as the Westerwelle foundation, American Council on Germany, NAFFO, and others.